 If you haven’t experienced a termite problem up until now, you can consider yourself lucky.
-Termites are extremely common across most of the U.S. and can be found in every state except Alaska.
+At Hoffman's Exterminating Co., we know that termites are extremely common across most of the U.S. and can be found in every state except Alaska.
 Though small in size, these pests cost American property owners literally billions of dollars in structural damage every year.

 If you do have a termite problem, you should act fast to avoid extensive property damage.
-However, some signs of a termite infestation can be less obvious than others, so we’ll explain each of these “red flags” in more detail below.
+However, some signs of a termite infestation can be less obvious than others.
+But, how do you know if you have termites?
+We’ll explain each of these “red flags” in more detail below.

 8 SIGNS OF TERMITES

 Watch out for these telltale signs of a termite infestation.

 Have you seen what looks like flying ants around your property?
 These might actually be winged termites searching for a mate and a new place to start a colony.
 Discarded wings are another sign that these “swarmers” have been on your property and have found a place to colonize.

 Unless some undiscovered species has miraculously appeared on your property, those “white ants” are actually termites.
 You can also tell an ant from a termite by the shape of the antennae.
 Termites’ antennae tend to be fairly straight, whereas ants’ antennae have a ninety-degree-angle bend.